de-grote/aoc2023/readme.md

 * day 11: I happened to take the approach which was required for part 2, which made it an easy to do part 2 for me.

+* day 12: Part 2 doesn't actually work yet because it's too slow, I'll make an actual note once it's finished

+* day 13: Kind of uninteresting day, not much to say about it.

 ---

 Thanks for reading!